hydroper-jet/lang/spec/1.0/source/src/overview/jwpm.md

-# Package manager
+# JWPM package manager

-The language is integrated with JetPM, a package manager with support for vital features:
+The language coworks with JWPM, a package manager that supports a standard build system and workspaces, and requires packages to belong to a registry namespace.

-* workspaces;
-* specifying a dependency through a directory path;
-* registry namespaces.

 ## Build process

-The package manifest represents a JetWork project, and locates its sources; therefore, the package manager is able to build a project through a simple command such as `jetpm build`, resulting into a bytecode artifact.
+The package manifest represents a JetWork project, and locates its sources; therefore, the package manager is able to build a project through a simple command such as `jwpm build`, resulting into a bytecode artifact.

 Here is an example package manifest: